Are you looking for the best Oahu resorts for teens? Keep scrolling for my honest Alohilani Resort Waikiki Beach review.

 About half of the people in the pool at any given time were figuring out the best ways to pose with their drinks inside the infinity pool specifically to post on Instagram.

-We were there with kids ranging from 4yo-16yo and they spent a ton of time swimming in the pool.
+We were there with kids ranging from 4yo-16yo, and they spent a ton of time swimming in the pool.
 But, it was pretty crowded because the pool is a lot smaller than other Hawaii resort swimming pools.

 Is it worth renting a cabana?

 When we booked our cabana before our trip, we didn’t realize how far away it was from the pool.
-We thought we could park the grandparents there while the kids played in the pool.
+We thought we could park the grandparents there while the kids played in the infinity pool.
 That was not the case.

 Instead, I suggest reserving the lounge chairs in the pool.
 I believe it was $100.
 While there isn’t any shade, people can dip their feet in the water while being part of the action.